ileansys/CloudScanner/README.md

 - nmap & nse scripts - Service scans

 ### Roadmap Features
-- Replace memcached with PostgreSQL
+- Replace memcached with TimescaleDB (PostgreSQL for Time Series Data) to track anomalies i.e. Discover New Ports, IP's or Services

 ### Disclaimer!!!
 - CloudScanner is still in active developement